-Heavy regulations by state and local governments can mean huge compliance challenges for small to mid-sized construction companies.
-These requirements are often tedious and complex in nature; companies often do not allocate enough time and resources to ensure that they are in compliance.
+Heavy regulations by state and local governments can mean huge compliance challenges for small- to mid-sized construction companies.
+These requirements are often tedious and complex in nature; companies often do not allocate enough time and resources to ensure they are complying.

-Below we’ll explore three major licensing pitfalls for construction companies.
+In this article, we explore several major licensing pitfalls for construction companies.

-The most difficult piece of the compliance puzzle is when company projects are in multiple states or in different jurisdictions within the same state.
+The most difficult piece of the compliance puzzle is when projects straddle multiple states or different jurisdictions within the same state.

-In some states, general contractors are not licensed at the state level but at the local level.
+In some states, general contractors are licensed at the local level, not the state level.
 Cities and counties require permits and may require additional licenses beyond state certification.
-Because legal regulations are constantly changing, companies should periodically check the status of their licenses and permits and the requirements of the work being performed.
+Because legal regulations are constantly changing, you should periodically check the status of your company’s licenses and permits, and the requirements of the work being performed.

 Specialty contractors and subcontractors

-Some states require electricians, HVAC workers or other skilled trade personnel to obtain state certification, in addition to contractor licenses, if they are not working under the supervision of a general contractor.
+In addition to contractor licenses, certain states require electricians, HVAC workers, or other skilled trade personnel to obtain state certification — if they are not working under the supervision of a general contractor.
 Other states require these subcontractors to obtain licenses whether they are working under supervision or not.

 Specialty work that was previously considered to be within the scope of an existing license classification may now require its own separate license.
-For example, solar work might have been previously covered under an electrical contractor license, but it now requires its own specialized license in many states.
+For example, in many states, solar work that was previously covered under an electrical contractor license may now require its own specialized license.
 Requirements for this and other types of specialty work should be checked periodically.

-Subcontractors sometimes must have state contractor licenses even when working under the supervision of a general contractor.
-On a $100-million-dollar contract, a subcontractor had to stop work and pay a $200,000 fine for not having a California state contractor license.
-This caused the main contractor (who had a valid state contractor license) to be penalized for working with an unlicensed contractor to the tune of $10,800.
+Subcontractors may need state contractor licenses even when working under the supervision of a general contractor.
+Failure to comply can have significant consequences.
+In California, a subcontractor had to cease work on a $100 million contract and pay a $200,000 fine for failing to have a state contractor license.
+Furthermore, the main contractor (who had a valid state contractor license) was also penalized to the tune of $10,800 for working with an unlicensed contractor.

 Bidding and license requirements